Who sits on the Expert Committees, as part of the Global Cancer Update Programme, and what do they do?

 Dr Hudson works collaboratively with multidisciplinary investigators at St Jude and within COG, IGHG and the CCSS in research initiatives evaluating biomedical and psychosocial outcomes among childhood cancer survivors, and translating data from health outcomes research into evidence-informed clinical practice guidelines and interventions to improve the quality and duration of survival after childhood cancer.

-Professor Rod Skinner, Newcastle University, UK
+Prof Rod Skinner, Newcastle University, UK

-Professor Rod Skinner has been a consultant in paediatric and adolescent oncology/BMT in Newcastle upon Tyne since 1995, and is Honorary Professor of Childhood Cancer at Newcastle University.
+Prof Rod Skinner has been a consultant in paediatric and adolescent oncology/BMT in Newcastle upon Tyne since 1995, and is Honorary Professor of Childhood Cancer at Newcastle University.

 He qualified in Birmingham in 1983 and trained in paediatric haematology/oncology and BMT in Newcastle, and was awarded a PhD in 1995 for his research thesis into chemotherapy-induced nephrotoxicity in children with cancer.